 The formula for calculating your regular early retirement benefit is the same as the normal retirement benefit formula described in the previous section.
-The formula uses either your Career Compensation or your Career Monthly Compensation and Credited Service, as applicable, as of your actual retirement date.
-The amount calculated will be payable at age 65.
+The Component A Benefit formula uses your Average Monthly Compensation as of your actual retirement date and your Credited Service as of January 1, 2014.
+The Component B Benefit formula uses your Career Compensation earned after January 1, 2014.
+The amount calculated for the Component A Benefit and Component B Benefit will be payable at age 65.

 Regular early retirement benefit payments may begin at age 65.
 Or, you may elect to begin your payments any time on or after your regular early retirement date, and before your normal retirement date, but the amount of your monthly benefit will be reduced to reflect the longer period of time that payments are expected to be made.
+If you:

-Your benefit will be multiplied by the percentage shown in the second column in the table below, depending on your age when your benefit starts.
+- (1) were hired in Covered Employment before January 1, 2005, or - (2) meet the 2005 Reemployment Rule described on page 13, your benefit will be multiplied by the percentage shown in the second column in the table below, depending on your age when your benefit starts.